How to write a prioritized To Do List,

 All of these are symptoms of not keeping a proper "To-Do List."
 To-Do Lists are prioritized lists of all the tasks that you need to carry out.
 They list everything that you have to do, with the most important tasks at the top of the list, and the least important tasks at the bottom.

-By keeping a To-Do List, you make sure that your tasks are written down all in one place so you don't forget anything important.
+By keeping such a list, you make sure that your tasks are written down all in one place so you don't forget anything important.
 And by prioritizing tasks, you plan the order in which you'll do them, so that you can tell what needs your immediate attention, and what you can leave until later.

-Keeping a properly structured and thought-out To-Do List sounds simple enough.
+Keeping a properly structured and thought-out list sounds simple enough.
 But it can be surprising how many people fail to use To-Do Lists at all, never mind use them effectively.
-In fact, it's often when people start to use To-Do Lists effectively and sensibly that they make their first personal productivity breakthroughs, and start making a success of their careers.
+In fact, it's often when people start to use them effectively and sensibly that they make their first personal productivity breakthroughs, and start making a success of their careers.

-To start preparing your To-Do List, download our To-Do List template.
-(Writing your list down on paper or putting it into a document is the simplest and easiest way to start using To-Do Lists.)
+Start by downloading our free template.
+(Writing your list down on paper or putting it into a document is the simplest and easiest way to start using a To-Do List.)
 Then follow these steps:

 Write down all of the tasks that you need to complete.
 If they're large tasks, break out the first action step, and write this down with the larger task.
 (Ideally, tasks or action steps should take no longer than 1-2 hours to complete.)

-You may find it easier to compile several lists (personal, study, and workplace To-Do Lists, for example).
+You may find it easier to compile several lists (covering personal, study, and workplace, for example).
 Try different approaches and use the best for your own situation.

 Run through these tasks allocating priorities from A (very important, or very urgent) to F (unimportant, or not at all urgent).